 As a registered charity, our strategic objectives accord with our founding documents:

-To engage the most diverse audiences in learning about the significance and role of the former Royal Dockyard at Chatham and its people
+To engage the widest audiences in learning about the significance and role of the former Royal Dockyard at Chatham and its people

 As a fully accredited Museum we collect, preserve, study and exhibit objects and materials connected with the history of:

 The work of the Trust and all those that operate from its buildings contribute at least £30m to the local economy each year.

 Download our latest Annual Review & Audited Accounts

 Did you know The Historic Dockyard Chatham contributes over £30m to the local economy each year?

 There is a thriving business community with over 100 businesses and organisations based here including the University of Kent, numerous creative industries and traditional craft businesses from a brewery to a blacksmith.
 Over 400 people also live within The Historic Dockyard’s walls – in its properties that range from historic residences, large and small, to modern new homes.